qxf2/the-bored-qa/README.md

 I don't really care if the user 'solves' the problem as much as they think, then Google and see what other people do.
 If it leads to discussion within a team, then great!

+__Setup__
+This is a super-standard Flask app.
+Create a virtual environment, install the requirements, then `python run.py` to start the application.

 __Example questions__

 a) How do you test a screen sharing functionality of Google Hangouts